deliberate-programming/rot13/logging/Annotations.md

 A lot of work is done in the `FileSystemProvider`.
 But that's easy, I guess.
 Good abstractions provided by the .NET Fx.

 The core domain logic is nicely sitting in just one functional unit.
 That will be easy to test.

+## Implementation
+### Increment 1: Encrypt
+##### 2747bb4, 02c6b55
+Setting up test project and acceptance test skeleton.

+#### 573091b
+Setting up test data.
+I copy them from the requirements.

+#### 22ccb1c .. dd2ee4b (4)
+Create a utility function to copy a whole folder tree as test data.

+I run into a misunderstanding with `File.Copy`: I think it creates directories if any are given in a filename.

+Not true, so I have to create the folders myself.
+Getting the loop right takes a little longer than expected.

+#### 73a7899 ..
+833d1a6 (4)
+Fleshing out the acceptance test.

+This is straightforward.

+I decide to check for checking only filenames reported as processed (not whole paths) to make the assert easier.

+#### f9e5492 .. b0582a2 (3)
+Setting up a test for ROT13.
+I decide to go straight for the domain logic.
+That should be simple - and fun.
+(I kind of shy away from dealing with resources.)

+A list a couple of test cases for whole strings to encrypt.

+#### c844cb4 ..
+6578b84
+Implementing the ROT13 algo is simple (with a little bit of help from Wikipedia for the char map).

+Since encryption maps Input -> Output I call the function `EncryptDecrypt`.
+I don't expect to touch any again in a future increment to decrypt data.

+#### deaf838 .. b0a0859 (6)
+Implementing the `FileSystemProvider`.
+I go for an implementation w/o test.
+It all seems very easy.
+Some methods are just mapping to a .NET Fx function.

+The signatures are there from the design.

+In 7b5aa7d I finally decide to deviate from the design: I merge storing and deleting of files into a replace operation: `ReplaceOriginalWithProcessed`.
+That way deleting the original file (the unencrypted one) is structurally not optional anymore.
+It also makes the FileSystemProvider truely specific to the solution: it keeps the file system in a consistent state.
+There always is just one file: unencrypted or encrypted.
+Sounds like a persistent ADT to me.

+#### 4c4efa6, 9bb0d97
+My feeling is right: the FileSystemProvider is so simple, I get it right the first time.

+After filling it and ROT13 into the RequestHandler the acceptance test goes green!

+#### 8135808
+However I realize that the acceptance test has a flaw: it does not check if encryption results in only .encrypted files.
+I amend the test.

+#### 4b7033e .. bbca863 (5)
+I set up the Display adapter.
+Very easy.

+I set up the Config adapter.
+Also quite easy.
+I decide to return an enum from `Parse` to tell the command specified on the command line (instead of using an event).
+Using tuples that easy.

+In 20a6d72/bbca863 I decide to introduce an `App` class for addition integration.
+(Forgot that during design.)

+#### de331ba, 918cba1
+Finally some refactoring/clean-up.